 Keeping A Vehicle Without Auto Insurance

 It is not against the law in Ontario to have a vehicle you are not currently driving without having auto insurance.
 However, keep in mind that it would be wise to purchase comprehensive auto insurance in the event your vehicle is vandalized, damaged from falling trees, or any other event that can happen to a parked vehicle.

 The safest thing you can do when you are purchasing a new or used vehicle is to contact your insurance provider as soon as possible.
 You can obtain an insurance quote prior to purchasing the vehicle when you can provide your insurance company with the particulars they need to know about the vehicle.
 You can sign the purchase agreement to buy the vehicle, but legally you cannot drive it from the point of sale until you have auto insurance in place.
 In order for your vehicle to be registered with the government, you must show proof of auto insurance.
 New vehicles are typically registered with the government through the dealership and they will guide you through the process.
 Purchasing a vehicle through a private sale means a trip to a Service Ontario office to register the vehicle in your name.
-The previous owner must sign the back of the ownership of the vehicle in order for you to register it into your name.
+The previous owner must sign the back of the ownership of the vehicle in order for you to register it in your name.